 Deutsches Historisches Museum

 The Deutsches Historisches Museum takes you back in time to offer a thought-provoking insight into not only the German story but the country’s shared history with the rest of Europe.
-It portrays a variety of perspectives exposing visitors to the grand narratives that have competed to seize control of Germany’s past, present and future .
+It portrays a variety of perspectives, exposing visitors to the grand narratives that have competed to seize control of Germany’s past, present and future .
 This is most evident in the permanent exhibition, recounting 1500+ years from Germany’s past and covering a range of topics such as the history of language, political ideologies, World War I and the Nazi Regime.
 The Museum also has a library, picture archive and online object database; whether you are looking for something in particular or just want to sit back and read a book in silence.
+One of the most important Berlin museums on our list, the Deutsches Historisches Museum is Germany’s official national historical museum.

 Don’t miss: The warrior sculptures in the courtyard, the temporary exhibitions and the distinct spiral staircase at the rear of the building which can be seen through glass from the outside (designed by I.M Pei).